 Interesting things I learned/discovered were:

-- IE browsers (IE 7 and older) default to only two connections to the web server See this link
+- IE browsers (IE 7 and older) default to only two connections to the web server

 - It seems IE processes javascript before rendering a page while Firefox process javascript after the page is rendered in some cases